omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

 #### Custom Resolver

-For additional customization, you can mount your own `resolver.conf` file to: `/usr/local/openresty/nginx/conf/resolver.conf` .
+You can mount your own `resolver.conf` file to: `/usr/local/openresty/nginx/conf/resolver.conf` in order to use a custom resolver.

 ---
 ## 🔹 Why Use Redis Over Memcached for Rate Limiting?